| Home Introduction

 Dr. Leisy declared.
 "It was not shiny itself, but dark

-in color and seemed to be propelled by whirling winds."
+in color and seemed to be propelled by whirling winds."________

 Describes